SunBangjie/SunBangjie.github.io/_pages/about.md

 - **Sensing and Mobile Systems**
 - **Cyber-Physical Systems (CPS) and CPS Security**

-My research interests are in the intersection of **computer vision** and **sensing systems** to aid Cyber-Physical Systems (CPS) and security, as well as empower average users with the ***enhanced reality*** (i.e., capability of extracting hidden information in daily objects and activities to make decisions, using only commercial off-the-shelf devices).
-Specifically, my research focuses on augmenting computer vision techniques with physics models and other sensing modalities to extract physical properties of daily objects and activities.
+My research interests are in the intersection of **computer vision** and **sensing systems** to aid Cyber-Physical Systems (CPS) and security, as well as empower average users with the ***enhanced reality*** (i.e., capability of briding physical and digital worlds for daily activities to aid decision making, using only commodity devices).
+Specifically, my research focuses on augmenting computer vision techniques with physics models and other sensing modalities to solve a wide range of practical and real-world problems, including but not limited to enhancing public safety, verifying product authenticity, and protecting individual privacy.

 What's New?
 ======
+**[Apr 2024]**
+Our paper "PowDew: Detecting Counterfeit Powdered Food Products using a Commodity Smartphone" is accepted and will appear at [ACM MobiSys'24](https://www.sigmobile.org/mobisys/2024/).

+**[Sep 2023]**
+Our paper "Testing Masks and Air Filters With Your Smartphones" is accepted and will appear at [ACM SenSys'23](https://sensys.acm.org/2023/).

 **[June 2022]**
 * Our poster "On utilising smartphone cameras to detect counterfeit liquid food products" won the *Best Poster Award* at [ACM MobiSys'22](https://www.sigmobile.org/mobisys/2022/).